MarcoMartins86/CDRSandbox/README.md

 ### FluentMigrator
 This one was chosen thinking more in future work, to ease the maintainability of the database (automatic versioned migrations), and also because no one likes to run SQL scripts by hand.
-Although, it's not fully compatible with Clickhouse, I'm using a SQLite to keep tracking of the migrations changes.
+Although, it's not fully compatible with ClickHouse, I'm using a SQLite to keep tracking of the migrations changes.

 ### Docker containers
-To facilitate running with the external dependencies (Clickhouse).
+To facilitate running with the external dependencies (ClickHouse).

 ### Receive files as a stream when uploaded
 Microsoft states that files could be buffered or streamed and says that for larger files the stream should be used https://learn.microsoft.com/en-us/aspnet/core/mvc/models/file-uploads?view=aspnetcore-8.0.